Yonaba/Moses/README.md

 * The amazing documentation tool [LDoc](https://github.com/stevedonovan/ldoc/) (from *Steve Donovan*) used to generate the current HTML documentation.

 ##Specification
-Specs tests have been included for moses and its minified version.<br/>
+Specs tests have been included.<br/>
 Run them using [Telescope](https://github.com/norman/telescope) with the following command from the root foolder:

 ```